-Restricted Stock Plans
+Restricted Stock Unit Plans

-We grant restricted stock units to all eligible employees under our 2003 Equity Incentive Plan, as amended ("2003 Plan") and our 2005 Equity Incentive Assumption Plan ("2005 Assumption Plan").
+We grant restricted stock units to all eligible employees under our 2003 Equity Incentive Plan, as amended ("2003 Plan"), and our 2005 Equity Incentive Assumption Plan ("2005 Assumption Plan").
 Restricted stock units granted under these plans as part of our annual review process vest annually over three years.
 Other restricted stock units granted under these plans generally vest over four years, the majority of which vest 25% annually.
 Certain grants have other vesting periods approved by our Board of Directors or an authorized committee of the Board of Directors.

 We grant performance awards to officers and key employees under our 2003 Plan.
-Performance awards granted under these plans from fiscal 2009 to fiscal 2012 generally vest annually over three years with the exception of the performance awards granted in fiscal 2013 which cliff-vest after three years.
+Performance awards granted under these plans from fiscal 2009 to fiscal 2012 vest annually over three years, and performance awards granted in fiscal 2013 and 2014 cliff-vest after three years.
 Performance awards granted prior to fiscal 2009 vest annually over four years.

-As of November 29, 2013, we had reserved 154.4 million and 5.7 million shares of common stock for issuance under our 2003 Plan and 2005 Assumption Plan, respectively, and had 44.0 million and 0.6 million shares available for grant under our 2003 Plan and 2005 Assumption Plan, respectively.
+As of November 28, 2014, we had reserved 163.2 million and 5.7 million shares of common stock for issuance under our 2003 Plan and 2005 Assumption Plan, respectively, and had 45.7 million and 28.6 million shares available for grant under our 2003 Plan and 2005 Assumption Plan, respectively.